by Kristin Brighton on August 4, 2015

 The end-result of Google weighting these three factors is people actually finding the information they are looking for when they conduct a search — quickly.

 There is a tight correlation between SEO and content.
-In our digital marketing workshop, Chrissie explains it like this: If your website is your house, then your content would be its foundation, and SEO would be how you would present your address so we can find you.
+Think of it like this: If your website is your house, then your content would be its foundation, and SEO would be how you would present your address so we can find you.

 As digital marketing consultants, part of our job is conducting keyword research for clients: which keywords have search volume, are relevant, and provide you with a fair chance of achieving a high ranking for, given outside competition.